RealVishy/iCal-Task-Scheduler/README.md

-Sure, here's an updated README.md file with instructions on how to use the iCarly task scheduler tool:

 # iCaly Task Scheduler

 iCaly is a task scheduler tool that helps you manage your daily tasks and create an optimized schedule based on task priorities and due dates.
 It takes a CSV file containing task names, priorities, due dates and durations and outputs an iCalendar (.ics) file that can be imported into most calendar applications.